 I think if you have the passion and drive, you find the time to do it.
 And it’s the best feeling in the world when another person genuinely supports your ideas too.
 Send emails, reach out to people, pitch yourself.
 You’ll be very lucky to get a yes straight away – but believe in yourself and be persistent.
 And have a mood board ready!
 It’s always good to know exactly what’s going on inside your head when you’re explaining an idea.
 Visuals & notes are key.

-How does it feel to have written and published your first book in your early twenties?
+How does it feel to have written and published your first book, Creative Block, in your early twenties?

 It feels great, and it feels like the ball has started rolling for more projects.
 I just love making, so in a way it feels like part of the overall creative process for me.